erimatnor/PhonePledge/README.md

 TelephoneNumberFont=TEXT
 	Font of telephone number shown (Name of some system font, e.g., Arial)

+BackgroundColor=NUMBER,NUMBER,NUMBER
+	The RGB color code to use for the background of the display window

 PledgeFont=TEXT
 	Sets the font of the Pledges shown in the center of the screen

 PledgeFontSize=NUMBER
 	Sets the font size of the Pledges shown in the center of the screen

+PledgeFontColor=NUMBER,NUMBER,NUMBER
+        The RGB color code to use for the pledges shown in the center of the screen.

 TickerFont=TEXT
 	Sets the font of the pledges in the Ticker